-This article is intended to answer some common (and uncommon) questions and help you get your new camera set up, no matter which model you have purchased from us or your specific requirements.
-If none of the cameras in this article look like the one you have, you might have a Wi-Fi or wired IP camera; check out this article instead.
+This guide shows you how to get your new camera set up - no matter which model you have - and will answer your common (and perhaps not so common) questions.
+If none of the cameras in this guide look like the one you have, you might have a WiFi or wired IP camera; check out this guide instead.

 This guide will answer the following questions: